 disk.space.total.bytes, the first level is disk, the second is space, and the third is total.
 This dashboard includes chart to explore those metrics and trends.

-This dashboard helps you investigate the usage of the Wavefront service for each user and ingestion policy.
+This dashboard helps you investigate the usage of the Operations for Applications service for each user and ingestion policy.

-Tanzu Observability supports creation of ingestion policies.
-You create policies and assign accounts (user or service accounts) or groups to each policy and examine which teams use which part of total ingestion in this Wavefront Ingestion Policy Explorer dashboard.
+Operations for Applications supports creation of ingestion policies.
+You create policies and assign accounts (user or service accounts), groups, sources, namespaces, or point tags to each policy.
+On the Operations for Applications Ingestion Policy Explorer dashboard, you can examine which policies use which part of the total ingestion.
 You can even drill down and examine usage of individual users.

-The dashboard includes a link to the Ingestion Policies page so if you are a Super Admin, you can create, examine, or modify ingestion policies.
+The dashboard includes a link to the Ingestion Policies page, so you can examine the ingestion policies in your environment.
+If you are a Super Admin user, you can also create and modify ingestion policies.

 PPS P95 Dashboards for Billable and Burndown

-- If you have a billable commit contract with Tanzu Observability, use the Committed Rate vs Monthly Usage (PPS P95) for Billable dashboard.
+- If you have a billable commit contract, use the Committed Rate vs Monthly Usage (PPS P95) for Billable dashboard.

-- If you have a burndown commit contract with Tanzu Observability, use the Usage (PPS) vs Remaining Balance (PPS P95) for Burndown dashboard.
+- If you have a burndown commit contract, use the Usage (PPS) vs Remaining Balance (PPS P95) for Burndown dashboard.

 The dashboard for your contract type helps you monitor your usage and ensure that you’re not ingesting more PPS than your contracted rate allows.

-The Committed Rate vs Monthly Usage (PPS P95) for Billable dashboard provides a detailed breakdown of your Tanzu Observability monthly usage against commitment.
+The Committed Rate vs Monthly Usage (PPS P95) for Billable dashboard provides a detailed breakdown of your usage against commitment per billing period.

-The Usage (PPS) vs Remaining Balance (PPS P95) for Burndown dashboard provides visibility into your Tanzu Observability usage against burndown commitment and a detailed breakdown of your usage per billing period.
+The Usage (PPS) vs Remaining Balance (PPS P95) for Burndown dashboard provides visibility into your usage against burndown commitment and a detailed breakdown of your usage per billing period.

 When your usage reaches around 95% of your committed rate, you can then take appropriate action.
 For example:

-- Examine who is using a high percentage of the PPS in the Wavefront Ingestion Policy Explorer dashboard.
+- Examine who is using a high percentage of the PPS in the Operations for Applications Ingestion Policy Explorer dashboard.